Prenuptial agreements, commonly called “prenups”, are used to protect spouses’ individual financial interests in the event of a divorce or separation.

 As the name suggests, these agreements are made before the couple marries.
 Similar agreements can be made after the couple marries, but these are called postnuptial agreements.

 Due to the delicate nature of talking about divorce before you’re even married, many engaged couples skip the prenup.
-However, the use of prenups is becoming more common as the divorce rate hovers around 50%.
-Even Kanye West wrote a song about pre-nups!
+However, the use of prenups is becoming more common as time goes on.

-As with any important legal document, a pre-nup can be drafted well or poorly…and a poorly drafted pre-nup will just throw salt in the wounds of an already stressful divorce.
+As with any important legal document, the quality of a prenup is based on how much time and effort you put into it.
+A well-drafted prenup can make the divorce process easier, while a poorly drafted one will only throw salt in the wounds of an already stressful divorce.

 All prenups should start with a disclosure clause.
 The point of a disclosure clause is that it makes both spouses swear that all of their assets, debts and obligations have been disclosed.

 Some disclosure clauses include disclosures about prior marriages, criminal records, and other sensitive topics.
 Some couples may choose to extend the reach of the disclosure clause to include things such as future career plans and when and if the couple will have children.